Cost management in innovative startups and SMEs

 2. Financial Responsibility: Specific costs are assigned to each center, making it possible to evaluate their economic performance and their impact on overall profitability.

-3. Facilitates decision-making: It helps identify inefficiencies or areas with high resource consumption, allowing informed decisions to be made to optimize their use.
+3. Facilitated decision-making: It helps identify inefficiencies or areas with high resource consumption, allowing informed decisions to be made to optimize their use.

 Common types of cost centers: